-The Trustees expect the investment manager to have a conflict of interest policy in relation to their engagement and ongoing operations.
-In doing so the Trustees believe they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustees/investment manager and the investee companies.
+The Trustees expect all investment managers to have a conflict of interest policy in relation to their engagement and ongoing operations.
+In doing so the Trustees believe they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustees/ investment manager and the investee companies.

-In selecting and reviewing their investment manager, where appropriate, the Trustees will consider investment manager's policies on engagement and how these policies have been implemented.
+In selecting and reviewing their investment managers, where appropriate, the Trustees will consider investment managers' policies on engagement and how these policies have been implemented.